-Volte and Shuala had ridden through the long nights and spent the scorching days beneath their tent away from the desert sun.
-Now at last their goal was in sight, a rocky line spanning untold miles that had taken an agonisingly long time to reach, the sun was coming up now and seemed to rise from directly behind it.
+Volte and Shuala had travelled through many long nights, while spending the scorching day under cover of their tent well away from the desert sun.
+Now at last their goal was in sight, a rocky ridge spanning untold miles that had taken an interminable time to reach.
+The rising sun seemed to be peeping over it as if mocking them.

-‘About a day’s ride more I’d say.’
+‘About a day’s ride I’d say.’
 Volte observed.
 ‘How’s our food doing?’

 Shuala was checking the rations ‘We’ll get back but we’re going to be hungry.’

 ‘Well we’ll have to eat one of the camels if it comes to it.’

 ‘Ugh I hate camel meat’ said Shuala.